Key takeaways

 What is pi-autoresearch?

-An extension for the pi editor that adds autonomous experiment loops for any optimization target.
+An extension for the Pi coding agent that adds autonomous experiment loops for any optimization target.
 Try an idea, measure it, keep what works, discard what doesn't, repeat forever.

 What metrics can it optimize?